 - Should the participants’ access to participate in other competing projects be limited or regulated

-The agreement could with advantage explicitly address the question of how to ensure that the research project is carried out in accordance with good scientific practices.
+The agreement could explicitly address the question of how to ensure that the research project is carried out in accordance with good scientific practice.

 Non-compliance and dispute resolution

 It may be appropriate to agree on what happens if one or more participants fail to meet their obligations under the research collaboration.
-It may also be appropriate in relation to possible violations of good scientific practice and actual scientific dishonesty.
+It may also be appropriate in relation to possible violations of good scientific practice or actual research misconduct.

 It may be a good idea to establish a formal procedure for dealing with disputes during the research collaboration.
-You could, for example, involve respected colleagues or (if possible) a practice committee.
-Legal disputes – for example on issues where a participant may be held liable for damages – can be decided by the courts, unless an arbitration agreement has been made.
+You could, for example, involve respected colleagues or (if possible) a named person.
+Legal disputes – for example issues in which a participant may be held liable for damages – can be decided by the courts, unless an arbitration agreement has been entered into.

-In major projects it may also be appropriate to consider the participants’ legal responsibility for errors or breach.
+In large projects it may also be appropriate to consider the participants’ legal responsibility for errors or breach of agreement.